gadluru/Deep-learning-reconstruction-Radial-SMS-perfusion/README.md

 This repository contains code and example test datasets for the paper 'Deep Learning for Radial SMS Myocardial Perfusion Reconstruction using the 3D Residual Booster U-Net'

 Instructions:
 Running this code requires the installation of Conda and Pip for creating virtual environments and installing packages.
-Instructions for installing conda and pip can be found in the following link:
+Instructions for installing conda and pip can be found in the following links:

 https://conda.io/projects/conda/en/latest/user-guide/install/index.html